dxqdgithub/Learning-note/README.md

 # Learning-note
-Just began to learn coding in C you are welcome to leave any comment
+Just began to learn to code in C you are welcome to leave any comment